 Doing the math and calculating the interest can get a bit tricky.

 The first thing to understand is that credit card interest is calculated daily on the balance.
 So we have to figure out the daily interest rate and each day’s balance.

 Jane carries an unpaid balance of $300 from the previous month into May.
 Then makes one purchase of $500 on the 20th of May.
 This means that from 1st to 19th May (19 days) the balance was $300, then from 20th to 30th May (11 days), the balance was $800.

-What is the daily interest rate?
+What's her card's daily interest rate?
 The annual percentage rate on Jane’s credit card is 22% p.a.
 To find out the daily rate, there are 365 days in the year so we divide the rate by 365 days.
-22/365 = 0.06%.
+22/365 = 0.06% daily rate.